4paradigm/OpenMLDB/docs/en/reference/client_config/client_spark_config.md

 ./openmldb/bin/openmldb --zk_cluster=127.0.0.1:2181 --zk_root_path=/openmldb --role=sql_client --spark_conf=/work/openmldb/bin/spark.conf
 ```

-If the configuration file does not exist or is incorrect, we will get errors when submiting the offline jobs.
+If the configuration file does not exist or is incorrect, we will get errors when submitting the offline jobs.